In-Building

 HARDWARE

-In terms of hardware, the costs will not vary widely from one reseller to the next as there is only one manufacturer whose repeaters have been approved for use in Australia by the three national carriers - Telstra, Optus, and TPG Telecom - and the Australian Communications and Media Authority.
+In terms of hardware, the operational costs will not vary widely from one reseller to the next, as there is only one manufacturer whose repeaters have been approved for use in Australia by the three national carriers - Telstra, Optus, and TPG Telecom - and the Australian Communications and Media Authority.
 This equipment is CEL-FI by Nextivity.
 The size of the space will determine what hardware will be required.
-For a simple IBC solution with one external donor antenna, a CEL-FI GO repeater, internal omni antenna, and cables will be around $1,700.
-For a large warehouse that may require multiple donor antennas, splitters, cables, and 12-15 internal antennas, the cost will be approximately $20,000 for the GO hardware.
+For a simple IBC solution with one external donor antenna, a CEL-FI GO repeater, an internal omni antenna, and cables will be around $5,000.
+For a large warehouse, which may require multiple donor antennas, splitters, cables, and 12-15 internal antennas, the cost will be approximately $25,000 for the GO hardware.
 The Quatra hardware is more expensive.

 INSTALLATION

 Installation costs are the most variable aspect of calculating an IBC solution's cost.
-The cost of installation is mainly labor expenses plus any specialist equipment, such as a scissor lift, that may be required to access the rooftop.
+The installation cost is mainly labour expenses plus any specialist equipment, such as a scissor lift, that may be required to access the rooftop.
 Each site is unique, and the cost of installation may vary significantly depending on the size and complexity of the deployment.
 Some sites may require onsite inductions, SWMS lodgement, Working from Heights certification, police checks, WorkCover, and Indemnity Insurance.
-Generally, installation costs will range from $5,000 for a basic single story deployment.
+Generally, installation costs will range from $5,000 for a basic single-story deployment.

 MANAGEMENT

 With the shift to the cloud, the management of In-Building Coverage solutions has become possible.
-Managed services can include access to a technical service desk, proactive connectivity monitoring, OTA firmware updates, remote and on-site troubleshooting.
-The cost of an IBC managed service will vary depending on the number of devices under management and the managed service inclusions, but range upwards from $40+ per device per month.
+Managed services can include access to a technical service desk, proactive mobile connectivity monitoring, OTA (Over the air) firmware updates, and remote and on-site troubleshooting.
+The cost of an IBC-managed service will vary depending on the number of devices under management and the managed service inclusions.

 MobileCorp's 4-Step IBC Deployment